-No matter how much we earn, it's always missing.
+No matter how much we earn, it's always missing the mark.
 No matter how much we save, it's never enough.
-We go to work and get paid, and still don’t have enough for some, even small, dreams and wishes.
+We go to work and get paid and still don’t have enough for some, even small, dreams and wishes.

 But maybe the money itself isn’t the problem?

 If you constantly want something and never seem to get it, there must be some big brake on that mission.
-You don’t see it, but it always brakes your way up.
+You don’t see it, but it always slows your way up.

 Do you think it's possible you have these beliefs?